vincegando/vistasearch/README.txt

 1. First install rails with this url -> http://railsapps.github.io/installrubyonrails-mac.html
 2. Register with twitter and instagram to get your own api keys
-3. Add a auth.json to the root directory with your twitter and instagram api tokens in this format shown below:
+3. Add a auth.json to src directory with your twitter and instagram api tokens in this format shown below:
-{
+   Note: An auth.json file will be supplied to the TA in the zipped project files {
 	"twitter_consumer_key": "YOUR_CONSUMER_KEY",
   "twitter_consumer_secret": "YOUR_CONSUMER_SECRET",